klameer/intellisolve.co.uk_3/README.md

 Probably the most underused application in the MS Office suite.
 Gives you the ability to bring together or maintain large amounts of data that can be consolidated and reported upon.

 ## Python
 A general purpose programming language that could be used to solve business problems.
-Python has a widely used set of libraries that can be used to do things like data processing, statistics, data visualization and even building web applications.
+Python has a widely used set of libraries that can be used to do things like data processing, statistics, data visualisation and even building web applications.

 ## Project Delivery
 Although this is not a product it is a methodology.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3NDU3MTc0MiwtMTU3MTExMDk4NiwxMT
+eyJoaXN0b3J5IjpbLTgyMjk3NDMxMiwtMTU3MTExMDk4NiwxMT
 k5ODE1ODQ4LC0xNTMxMDI4OTgyLDE2MDY1NTU0MF19
 -->